DJRavinszkha/Project/README.md

 ## PCA.R
      * dataFormatting.R objects are collected using format()
      * plots the PCA of mRNA and miRNA expression and color codes the plots based on batches and treatment
-     * It was identified that batch correctin needed to be implemented, and thus is implemented in PCA.R
+     * It was identified that batch correction needed to be implemented, and thus is implemented in PCA.R
      * plots for corrected expression levels were then created using PCA.R

 ## Expression_Analysis.R